How to Make Salt Soap Bars

 Pour or scoop the soap into your mold.
 It will be a lot thicker than your normal batches of soap.
-After you've poured the soap, it also helps to tap/thump/slam the mold onto the counter to help dislodge any air that may have gotten trapped under the soap.Continue to 5 of 6 below.
+After you've poured the soap, it helps to tap, thump, or slam the mold onto the counter to help dislodge any air that may have gotten trapped under the soap.

-Cut the Soap SOON!
+Cut the Soap Sooner Rather Than Later

-Using Divider Molds or Single Cavity Molds
+Use Divider Molds or Single Cavity Molds

 Another option for salt soap bars is divided slab molds or single cavity molds where each mold holds one bar of soap.
 With the slab divider mold, line the bottom of the mold with freezer paper or you'll have a very hard time getting the bars separated from the bottom of the mold.
 With single cavity molds, you don't have to rush.
 Let the bars set and cool overnight.
 They should pop right out of the molds quite easily.